So, how do you legally print your own money? Here’s a hint:

 People say that money doesn’t grow on trees, but I am here to tell you that is one of the biggest lies you’ve ever been told.
 Not only does money grow on trees, but you can grow it’s equivalent in any climate, in any soil, anywhere in the world.

-This past summer tomatoes were costing anywhere from $1.50 to well over $2.50 per pound.
+This past summer tomato prices were anywhere from $1.50 to well over $2.50 per pound.
 Tomatoes are one of the easiest plants to grow.
 One plant will yield approximately fifteen pounds of tomatoes.
 This is the equivalent of $22 – $37 dollars if you eat tomatoes, tomato soup, ketchup etc. That’s for one plant.
+Still think you can’t print your own money?
 Apples are another great example.
 Apples are in season as I write this and are between $1.49 and $4.99 per pound.
 An apple tree produces about 40 pounds of apples per year.
 Do the math and tell me again how money doesn’t grow on trees.

 This past weekend I stayed at a rental cabin and there was an apple tree next to it.
 I asked the owner if I could pick some.
 “Take all you want,” he said.
 I picked a dozen, essentially discounting my rental by the equivalent of $24 or so.
 And let me tell you, an apple fresh off the tree is much tastier than one picked up at the store, but that is for another article.

-So, how do you produce equivalents that are valuable to you?
+So, how do you print your own money?
+Produce equivalents that are valuable to you.
 Inventory what you eat, grow what you can.
 Most vegetables are easy to grow and they always taste better fresh than they do from the store.
 You’ll be growing your own money, which will let you save more money, which as you now know is more valuable than earning more money.

 This works best if you keep the produce for your own consumption.
 If you sell it, you will have to collect, report, and pay sales taxes as well as self-employment and income taxes.
 Eating it yourself, however, is currently a non-reportable income equivalent.